gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 > Here we render a *HeroCard*, showing the selected restaurant name, reservation date, restaurant logo, etc.  Creating *HeroCards* is very similar to creating *ThumbnailCards*.
 While these cards provide a simple fixed layout, you can optional create [AdaptiveCards](https://docs.microsoft.com/en-us/adaptive-cards/get-started/bots), granting you complete control over their layout.

 ![Hero Card](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%205%20-%20Dialogs/images/hero-card.png)

+Let's run it!
+Fire up the Bot Emulator and enter the following information:

+1. First, ask your bot to `make me a reservation`
+2. When it asked for a location, type `Pittsburgh`
+3. Next, select a Cuisine from the provided suggestions
+4. Then select a restaurant from the provided options
+5. When asked for the date, type `tommorrow night at 7:30`
+6. And when asked for the number of people, type `6`

 ## Quick Recap
 Congratulations!
 At this point you should have a fairly nifty bot that walks user's through the entire reservation process.
 In doing so, we implemented the following: